aosabook/500lines/event-driven-web-server/writeup.md

 	   (keep-alive? :accessor keep-alive? :initform nil :initarg :keep-alive?)
 	   (body :accessor body :initform nil :initarg :body)))

 Which contains all the information we needed to write out a TCP response for our client back in `write!`.

+-`content-type` is a mime-type for the thing this handler will be returning, It'll most commonly be `text/html`, which is why that's the default.
+Other common values include `application/json` and `text/plain`.
+-`charset` is the character encoding the page uses, which'll always be `utf-8` as far as I know.
+-`response-code` is an [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+A successful result is `200 OK`.
+We'll see the common errors covered later.
+-`keep-alive?` is a flag that tells us whether to keep the connection active or not.
+In the context of `:house`, it's only used on stream handlers.
+-`body` is hopefully self explanatory.

 Now, because we want to be able to send updates to clients between requests, we want to specialize `write!` on another class

 	(defmethod write! ((res sse) (sock usocket))
 	  (let ((stream (flex-stream sock)))